kris-smarthome/smarthome/README.md

     server_port: 9000
 ```

-If Home Assistant is going to be acessed externally from behind a reverse proxy, such as NPM from the application_server stack, add the following additional configuration to the configuration.yaml file:
+If Home Assistant is going to be accessed externally from behind a reverse proxy, such as NPM from the application_server stack, add the following additional configuration to the configuration.yaml file:

 ```
   use_x_forwarded_for: true